open-telemetry/opentelemetry-java/README.md

 We hold regular meetings.
 See details at [community page](https://github.com/open-telemetry/community#implementation-sigs).

+The meeting is open for all to join.
+We invite everyone to join our meeting, regardless of your experience level.
+Whether you're a seasoned OpenTelemetry developer, just starting your journey, or simply curious about the work we do, you're more than welcome to participate!

 To report a bug, or request a new feature, please [open an issue](https://github.com/open-telemetry/opentelemetry-java/issues/new/choose).